 When referring to an equation, use the number within parenthesis.
 Here (1) was used as an example because it was easy to type.
-If necessary, use the regular Word equation editor for typing your equations.
+If necessary, use the regular Microsoft Word equation editor for typing your equations.
+MathType can also be used.
 The paragraph description of the line containing the equation should be set for 6 points before and 6 points after, and its spacing should be set to "single" rather than "exactly 12 point" so that the height will auto-scale to fit the equation.

-It is important to configure the Microsoft Word equations editor (if employed) so that all variables, digits, and special symbols have the correct size.
+It is important to configure the Microsoft Word equations editor or MathType (if employed) so that all variables, digits, and special symbols have the correct size.